 Ca’ Rezzonico in Venice | Tickets | In Venice, on the Grand Canal near the Accademia, lies the important Ca’ Rezzonico Museum.
 It has a special history due to its previous owners and its construction.
 In order to give you a rough idea of it, the historical background, as well as the architectural orientation, will be briefly described.
 You will also get an overview of the collections kept there, as well as other sightseeing opportunities.
 For example, one of the most remarkable features is that the frescoes and ceiling paintings were painted by a wide variety of artists.

+Finally, an explanation of the overall impression makes it clear to what extent a stay at Ca’ Rezzonico is worthwhile.
 The museum is one of the most famous sights in Venice.
 The number of visitors is manageable, but at certain times can also lead to queues at the entrance.
-The corresponding entrance tickets can be purchased here in advance.
+Appropriate admission tickets can be purchased here in advance.

 History of the Museum

-The noble Venetian Bon family had the building built as a palace in the 17th century by the very famous architect Baldassare Longhena.
-Because Baldassare could not finish his work before his death, the construction was stopped due to the high costs.
-Rezzonico, who had recently been ennobled in Venice, bought the palace in 1750 and had it built by the architect Giorgio Massari.
-In 1758 Rezzonico’s son Carlo became Pope Clemens XIII.
+The noble Venetian family Bon had the building built as a palace in the 17th century by the very famous architect Baldassare Longhena.
+Because he could not finish his work before his death, the construction was stopped due to the high costs.
+Rezzonico, newly ennobled in Venice, bought the palace in 1750 and had the construction continued by the architect Giorgio Massari.
+In 1758 Rezzonico’s son Carlo became Pope Clement XIII.